 With standard retail plans, prices:

-- are often set by the government—it depends where you live
+- are often set by the government depending on where you live

-- are generally higher than for market retail plans, and
+- are generally higher than for market retail plans

 - can’t change more than once every six months.

 There are other differences to market retail plans.
 For example:

 - you can’t get the discounts like you can with market retail plans